dhivyalakshmi5/DSBSC-using-python/README.md

 # DSBSC-using-python

 ## Aim
-To implement and analyze DSBSC modulation (FM) using Python's NumPy and Matplotlib libraries.
+To implement and analyze DSBSC modulation using Python's NumPy and Matplotlib libraries.

 ## Apparatus Required